 Paul is a member of The Oriel Singers.
 He spent his working life translating technical Russian and editing journals and books.
 He is married to the beautiful Jane and has seven children and three grandchildren.
 How did that happen?

 Jeremy, now enjoying retirement from running Cheltenham’s festivals, is a keen croquet player.
-He is a devoted grandpa to Daisy (12) and her younger brothers, and adores all her extended family, including of course ‘granny’ (Lindsay), whom he met whilst singing, when they were both students, in Cambridge.
+He is a devoted grandpa to Daisy (12) and her younger brothers, and adores all his extended family, including of course ‘granny’ (Lindsay), whom he met whilst singing, when they were both students, in Cambridge.

 Crispin has enjoyed many years of making music in London and Gloucestershire, while serving as a Church of England priest and teaching RS, Philosophy and Ethics in Guildford and Bristol.
 Now settled in beautiful rural Herefordshire, he is priest-in-charge of the StowCaple benefice of 7 parishes between Hereford and Ross-on-Wye.
 With the oceans of spare time this affords him he would secretly like to own and run a Bordeaux vineyard.